arangodb/docs-hugo/site/content/3.11/http/documents.md

           required: false
           description: |
-            If the "If-None-Match" header is given, then it must contain exactly one Etag.
-If the current document revision is not equal to the specified Etag, an *HTTP 200* response is returned.
-If the current document revision is identical to the specified Etag, then an *HTTP 304* is returned.
+            If the "If-None-Match" header is given, then it must contain exactly one ETag.
+If the current document revision is not equal to the specified ETag, an *HTTP 200* response is returned.
+If the current document revision is identical to the specified ETag, then an *HTTP 304* is returned.
           schema:
             type: string
         - name: If-Match